awesomephant/blog/_posts/2018-09-23-neural-networks.md

 I did experiment with some pre-built networks, such as [DCGAN](https://github.com/carpedm20/DCGAN-tensorflow) by and [char-rnn](https://github.com/sherjilozair/char-rnn-tensorflow), but I didn't really undestand what was happening under the surface.
 More importantly, I couldn't modify these networks to change their outputs (apart from tweaking some hyperparameters).

 The focus of the next few months is going to be to change that.
 As with [earlier projects](/2017/teaching-machines-to-draw/), I will be taking notes here as I go along.

+## Ideas for a workshop

+Sheena suggested I might run a workshop with [Interpolate](http://interpolate.org.uk/) on the subject of machine learning.
+This comes after a discussion at [Designing a Feminist Alexa](http://www.maxkoehler.com/notes/2018/10/19/feminist-alexa.html).
+We agreed that there seems to be an awful lot of magical thinking among humanities-folk about what machine learning is.
+To me, it often feels like these debates are floating in thin air.
+Arguments seem to be based more on Black Mirror episodes and Ted Talks than the papers where the working mechanisms of neural networks are being developed.

+The goal of the workshop would be to dispel some of those myths, and give people some low-level understanding of what they're talking about.
+I'm proposing to do this by having a group of people train a neural network by hand — using nothing but pen, paper, and maybe a basic calculator.
+Over the course of a few hours, we'd build up a network using string and index cards pinned to the wall.
+Once the network is sufficiently trained, we'd use it to generate some kind of outcome.

+I'm imagining it like the scene in [Apollo 13](https://images-assets.nasa.gov/image/s70-34986/s70-34986~orig.jpg) where engineers in mission control are working out orbital mechanics using [slide rules](https://en.wikipedia.org/wiki/Slide_rule).

+The main question is: *What kind of task do we train this network on?* It has to be simple enough to be accomplished by a small network with limited computing power, yet complex enough to keep people interested.

+- **MNIST Digit recognition** would be possible from a technical standpoint.
+Classification might be a bit dry, but maybe an opportunity to talk about social/political issues.
+- **Image generation** would be great for outcomes, but hard to achieve given the recources.
+It could work if the images were extremely low resolution?
+But then teh results might be hard to distinguish from random pixels.
+- **Text generation**.
+A recurrant net would probably be hard to convey.
+Outcomes could be useful though.